onja-org/w2_box_label_lab/lab/README.md

 git clone https://github.com/your-username/w2_box_label_lab.git
 ```

-Navigate to the project
+Navigate to the project directory
 <!-- end list -->

 ```
-cd w2_box_label/
+cd w2_box_label_lab/
 ```

 Open the project in your code editor and follow the instructions in this lab.